Quick Answer

 Red Flags to Avoid

-- Impatience: Rushing through lessons without ensuring understanding
+- Impatience: Rushing through lessons without ensuring you understand each concept

 Additional Benefits of Having a Teacher